 No meals are included within the programme fee and as such the accommodation is operated as a self-catering format.
 There is a fully fitted kitchen where you can prepare and cook meals and plenty of fridge and cupboard space to keep your items.

-Volunteers will normally travel into town or a nearby supermarket a couple of times per week to buy food and other supplies.
+Volunteers will normally travel into town or a nearby supermarket a couple of times per week to buy food and other supplies, so nearly all dietary requirements can be catered for.
 You are also more than welcome to eat out in Pretoria, which offers a vast array of options.

 What are the requirements to join?